flutter/website/src/content/app-architecture/concepts.md

 ## Testability

-The principals that make software extensible also make software easier to test.
+The principles that make software extensible also make software easier to test.
 For example, you can test the self-contained logic of a view model by mocking a repository.
 The view model tests don't require you to mock other parts of your application,